handlebars-lang/handlebars.js/docs/compiler-api.md

   - `parent` is the existing code in the path resolution
   - `name` is the current path component
   - `type` is the type of name being evaluated.
 May be one of `context`, `data`, `helper`, or `partial`.

+  Note that this does not impact dynamic partials, which implementors need to be aware of.
+Overriding `VM.resolvePartial` may be required to support dynamic cases.

 - `depthedLookup(name)`
   Used to generate code that resolves parameters within any context in the stack.
 Is only used in `compat` mode.